-Every state is different so contact your local child support office to learn more about the process as it applies to your case.
+Every state is different, so contact your local child support office to learn more about the process as it applies to your case.
 Our Handbook provides more information on how child support works.

-It’s true: children with two involved parents lead better lives.
-It’s also true that you need both parents to make the child support process work.
 When necessary, we try to locate the other parent using information provided by the parent opening a case, plus information we gather from other resources to start the child support process.

 Once we find the other parent, it’s important to establish a legal relationship with the child.
 Your state will help you find the right means to do this.
 Parents can make a voluntary acknowledgment of their parentage or can arrange for genetic testing.
-By stepping up to fill their roles as fathers and mothers, parents can drastically improve their children’s chances in life.